aspose-words/Aspose.Words-Documentation/net/getting-started/features/xamarin-and-net-standard-2-0-limitations-and-api-differences/_index.md

 ---
 title: Xamarin and .NET Standard 2.0 Limitations and API Differences
 type: docs
-weight: 10
+weight: 70
 url: /net/xamarin-and-net-standard-2-0-limitations-and-api-differences/
 ---

-## Xamarin Platform Notes

 Xamarin DLLs are always built using the latest stable versions of Xamarin.Android, Xamarin.iOS and Xamarin.Mac respectively.
 If you face problems with using Aspose.Words in your Xamarin application, please make sure you have the latest Xamarin versions installed.
 Sometimes Aspose.Words' Xamarin DLLs built with the latest Xamarin version do not work with older versions of Xamarin.

+## Limitations and Restrictions

-## Limitations of .NET Standard 2.0, Xamarin.Android, Xamarin.iOS And Xamarin.Mac API compared to .NET API
+Limitations of .NET Standard 2.0, Xamarin.Android, Xamarin.iOS, And Xamarin.Mac API compared to .NET API:

 1. **Document.Print** method is not available in .NET Standard 2.0, Xamarin.Android, Xamarin.iOS and Xamarin.Mac API.
 1. Saving to user browser is not provided, i.e. **Document.Save(HttpResponse,string,ContentDescription,SaveOptions)** overload is not available.